-- 1.1 We have recently applied to the Department of Communities and Local Government for a four year fixed funding settlement which will see the complete removal of the remaining Revenue Support Grant of £1.0m by 2019/20. - 1.2 It is worth reflecting that our budgets are affected in a number of ways: - a) The funding received from central government. - b) Devon County Council's budget being cut leads to them cutting funding to us, and others, in a variety of ways. - c) Government departments such as Department of Work and Pensions and Department for Communities and Local Government also have lower budgets and reduce grants. - d) Changes in customer demand/expectations in the context of the local/national economy.
+- 1.1 2018/19 will be the third year of a four year fixed funding settlement which will see a further reduction of £318k and then the complete removal of the remaining Revenue Support Grant of £179k by 2019/20. - 1.2 It is worth reflecting that our budgets are affected in a number of ways: - a) The funding received from central government. - b) Devon County Council (DCC) and other public bodies' budgets being cut leads to them cutting funding to us and others, in a variety of ways. - c) Government departments such as Department of Work and Pensions and Department for Communities and Local Government also have lower budgets and reduce grants. - d) Changes in customer demand/expectations in the context of the local/national economy.

 - 1.3 Although the priority is to balance next year's budget, strategic decisions will need to be made to accommodate reduced funding going forward.
-So far senior managers will have produced a draft budget based upon "business as usual." - 1.4 Based on seven years of Public sector austerity many services can no longer continue to reduce cost and still expect "business as usual".
-We have therefore asked them to consider the impact and risks associated with 10% and 20% savings on their budgets.
+So far senior managers will have produced a draft budget based upon "business as usual." - 1.4 Based on seven years of public sector austerity many services can no longer continue to reduce cost and still expect "business as usual".
 It is important to remember that some services are statutory and in some cases must breakeven. i.e. we cannot generate a profit.
-This restricts where savings/cuts can be imposed, section 7 below provides more details. - 1.5 The proposed savings embodied in the draft budget will need to be agreed by Members, as every proposed saving that is rejected will need to be matched by a suggestion of where a similar saving could be made.
+This restricts where savings/cuts can be imposed and section 7 below provides more details. - 1.5 The proposed savings embodied in the draft budget will need to be agreed by Members, as every proposed saving that is rejected will need to be matched by a suggestion of where a similar saving could be made.
 Members will be aware that the budget is an evolving process.
 We have already made a range of assumptions relating to: pay awards, inflation, fees/charges, demand for services, property increases, etc. More information may well change/alter our assumptions in the months leading up to February, when the budget has to be finalised.
-So the current budget gap of £419k will be revised over the next few months, but it is based on the most current information, in conjunction with professional guidance, that is available. - 1.6 The Council continues to look into opportunities to further reduce operational costs without immediately reducing service levels.
+So the current budget gap of £617k will be revised over the next few months, but it is based on the most current information, in conjunction with professional guidance, that is available. - 1.6 The Council continues to look into opportunities to further reduce operational costs without immediately reducing service levels.
 However it remains a real possibility moving forward that some difficult decisions will have to be made relating to what the Council can and can't afford to deliver/support in the future.

-2.0 The Draft 2017/18 Budget
+2.0 The Draft 2018/19 Budget

-- 2.1 The initial aggregation of all service budgets (which also includes assumptions surrounding predictions of interest receipts, contributions to our capital programme, transfers from/to reserves and Council Tax levels) currently indicates a General Fund budget gap of £419k (see Appendix 1). - 2.2 At this point it is worth summarising how we have arrived at this deficit.
-The table shown below shows the main budget variances affecting the 2017/18 draft budget.
+- 2.1 The initial aggregation of all service budgets (which also includes assumptions surrounding predictions of interest receipts, contributions to our capital programme, transfers from/to reserves and Council Tax levels) currently indicates a General Fund budget gap of £617k (see Appendix 1). - 2.2 At this point it is worth summarising how we have arrived at this deficit.
+The table shown below shows the main budget variances affecting the 2018/19 draft budget.

-Table 1 - Reconciliation of Major 2017/18 Budget Variances
+Table 1 - Reconciliation of Major 2018/19 Budget Variances

 Variances Amount £k

 External items outside of our control

-Reduced formula grant settlement 609
+Reduced formula grant settlement 318

-Decrease in Housing Benefit Grant 25
+Decrease in Housing Benefit Grant and increase in 57

+associated costs

-Pay award 100
+Pay award and pension increases 239

-Pension provision 35

-Price inflation 50

-New Apprenticeship Levy 40
+Rural Services Delivery Grant 86

+Transition Grant 32

-Subtotal 859
+Subtotal 732

+Other changes

+Increase in service cost pressures 317